jaokim/jaokim.github.io/_posts/amiga/2025-10-26-xtools-repo.md

 ## Future improvements

-I have som ideas for future improvements, and having the soruces in a repository should hopefully help with keeping track of that.
+I have som ideas for future improvements, and having the sources in a repository should hopefully help with keeping track of that.
 First thing I'd like to get is support for the X5000.

+Suggestions and fixes are welcome!